 The Offered Bonds are offered when, as and if issued, subject to prior sale, or withdrawal or modification of the offer without notice.
-The Offered Bonds are offered subject to the receipt of the Approving Opinion of Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Authority, as more fully described in "Legal Matters" herein.
-It is expected that the Offered Bonds will be available for delivery through DTC in New York, New York on or about August 21, 2019.
+The Offered Bonds are offered subject to the receipt of the Approving and Tax Opinion of Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Authority, as more fully described in "Legal Matters" and "Tax Matters" herein.
+Certain legal matters will be passed upon for the Underwriters by their counsel, Kutak Rock LLP, Atlanta, Georgia.
+It is expected that the Offered Bonds will be available for delivery through DTC in New York, New York on or about March 26, 2019.